 - Minimum of High school diploma or equivalent (GED)

-- Minimum of one (1) year work experience
+- Minimum of one (1) year relevant experience

 Licensure/Certification Requirements: